mjoras/sconepro-quic-protocol/draft-joras-sconepro-quic-protocol-alt.md

 The SCONEPRO QUIC client MUST be able to distinguish the end to end QUIC packets and the SCONEPRO QUIC packets.
 This can be done by looking for the pattern of the SCONEPRO packet, combined with trial decryption.

+## Use of Connection IDs
+SCONEPRO QUIC packets contain both Source and Destination Connection IDs.
+A client who initiates SCONEPRO communication sets both Source and Destination Connection IDs to randomly generated values.
+A network device that 'responds' to a SCONEPRO QUIC packet sets the Destination Connection ID to the value of the Source Connection ID of the packet it responds to.
+The network device sets the Source Connection ID to a randomly generated value.

 # On Path Verification